 The Colorado Health Care Association & Center for Assisted Living is a great resource for our members because of the professionals we represent.
-Each month, several committees meet on topics ranging from Nursing and QIL, to Human Resources and Public Relations.
-These committees serve the greater good by sharing information, ideas, and finding new answers to tough questions in Colorado long term care.
+Committees meet on topical issues relevant to the discipline, but are open to all members and have a call-in option for those members outside of the Denver Metro area.
+The committees serve the greater good by sharing information, best practices, and survey trends, developing educational opportunities, and finding new answers to tough questions in Colorado long term care.

-To learn about joining any of our committees, please contact Cheryl Strong: firstname.lastname@example.org
+To learn about joining any of our committees, please contact Kaeyla Taylor: KTaylor@cohca.org

 Activities Professionals Council

 The role of the activities professional has evolved over the past few years into one of the most instrumental roles in health care communities today.
 Culture Change and care and practice reform for individuals living with dementia has had a dramatic effect on the way activities professionals support their residents today.
 This committee strives to keep members abreast of changing professional standards as well as provide support for quality programs and innovations in long term care communities.